Ashwini1705/SampleCalculator/README.md

 # SampleCalculator
-This is an sample calculator
+Functionality of calculation is achieved using JavaScript

 Steps to execute this calculator:
 Download the entire code
 Open up the index.html.